MITGameLab/techtv/README.md

 Installation
 ------------

+1. Clone or download this repository to your computer with a Bash shell.
+(Mac OS X comes with Bash set as the default shell in its Terminal app.)
-1. Create a new folder to hold all the videos you are about to download.
+2. Create a new folder to hold all the videos you are about to download.
-2. Download techtv.sh and put it in the new folder.
+3. Move techtv.sh from your copy of this repository and put it in the new folder.
-3. Use a browser to visit the TechTV collection you wish to download.
+4. Use a browser to visit the TechTV collection you wish to download.
 Find the "RSS" link and right-click on it.
 Download the RSS file (usually "videos.rss") to your new folder.
-3. Open Terminal on Mac OS X. Use the "cd" command to navigate to your new folder.
+5. Open Terminal on Mac OS X. Use the "cd" command to navigate to your new folder.
-4. Type the following in Terminal.
-Substitute "videos.rss" with the name of the RSS file you just downloaded.
+6. Type the following in Terminal to make this script executable and start downloading videos.
+(Substitute "videos.rss" with the name of the RSS file you just downloaded.)

         $ chmod +x techtv.sh
         $ ./techtv.sh videos.rss